-Fluoroquinolone antibiotics: In September 2019, we updated this guideline to reflect MHRA restrictions and precautions for the use of fluoroquinolone antibiotics following rare reports of disabling and potentially long-lasting or irreversible side effects (see Drug Safety Update and update information for details).
+Fluoroquinolone antibiotics: In September 2019, we updated this guideline to reflect MHRA restrictions and precautions for the use of fluoroquinolone antibiotics following rare reports of disabling and potentially long-lasting or irreversible side effects (see the MHRA drug safety update on fluoroquinolone antibiotics and update information for details).

 See a 2-page visual summary of the recommendations, including a table to support prescribing decisions.

 - managing acute prostatitis, including treatment, reassessment and referral

 - choice of antibiotic

 - People with acute prostatitis, their families and carers